josh-hernandez-exe/dice-distro/README.md

 ```

 ### Weighted Dice
-Since this program uses enumeration to calculate the disrobution,
+Since this program uses enumeration to calculate the distribution,
 weighted dice can't simply be added with a parameter with weights.
 To work around that, you must make a custom die with repeated values on the faces.